rickymedrano/srirs-sensor-project/README.md

   * This project required two CT sensors since there were two main hot lines at the research station but most likely you'll only need 1 CT sensor if you're trying to implement this in a house.
 * Water
   * Installing the flowmeter will probably require the help of a Plumber.
 It requires you shutting off the water main line and then installing the flowmeter inline which involves cutting pipe and testing for leaks.
-  * You're flowmeter will require a certain calibration factor to be set in the code.
+  * Your flowmeter will require a certain calibration factor to be set in the code.
 My calibration is most likely different than yours so you will need to test it yourself.
 For example, once your flowmeter is installed, you can turn on the facet and fill up a gallon jug then reference back to what the sensor is outputting, and make changes accordingly.
 * Create a free-tier AWS account and create a MySQL database https://aws.amazon.com/rds/free/

-### 3D Printing
-I've included all the .stl files if you want to print the fox.
-* The body requires supports and should be printed no more than 0.15mm per layer.
-There is some artifacting where the top of the tail meets the body in the front of the model.
-* Post processing is needed on the body model where you have to cut out the hole near the tail to feed the wires through
-* The head should be printed around 15%, anymore will make it top heavy
-* The bracket should be printed around 15% so it's easy to put a screw through
-* The base should be printed around 15% for the same reason as the bracket
-* All the models were printed on a Prusa MK3S.
-I have no settings recommendations on other types of printers.

-Once all is printed, screw the bracket onto the base.
-Hollow out the hole on the body where the power and sensor wires come in.
-Use super glue to attach the head to the body.

 ### Hardware Setup
 * Water